trucemarketplace/.github/README.md

 What about the delivery?

-Truce comes with a delivery service that works like Deliveroo: a network of cyclist that cover the local area.
+Truce comes with a delivery service that works like Bolt or uber eat: a network of cyclist that cover the local area.
 An algorithm calculates the best and cheapest route to deliver your goods.

 Also the delivery service will be commission-free, when a good is delivered, the money for the delivery goes directly to the cyclists involved.